winsont1/JHU_global_etl_tool/README.md

 The language you will need to deploy it in GCP Functions is Python.
 I used Python 3.7 for my implementation.

 ## Terms of Use
-The code in this repository is open-source, and is free to use without restriction.
+Please read JHU's Terms of Use for this dataset on their [page](https://github.com/CSSEGISandData/COVID-19).

-Please however, read JHU's Terms of Use for this dataset on their [page](https://github.com/CSSEGISandData/COVID-19).
+The rest of the code in this repository is open-source, and is free to use.

-Thanks! :)
+Thanks